 Whenever we transfer your personal information out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented :

 • We may transfer your personal information to countries that have been deemed to provide an adequate level of protection for personal information by the European Commission.
-For further details, click here.
+For further details click here.

 • Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal information the same protection it has in Europe.
 For further details, click here.

 • Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal information shared between the Europe and the US.
 For further details, click here.
+Please contact us if you want further information on the specific mechanism used by us when transferring your personal information out of the EEA.

 EU-U.S. Privacy Shield